alfaarghya/Internal-Hackathon-Problem-Statements/README.md

 3. Adjust gesture recognition sensitivity and define activation zones on the screen for more accurate control.

 The model should:
-- Recognize at least 10 predefined gestures with a minimum accuracy of 95%.
+- Recognize at least 5 predefined gestures with optimum accuracy.
 - Adapt to different lighting conditions and various hand positions.
 - Perform with low latency to ensure smooth, real-time interaction.